August Ames

 Mercedes Grabowski (August 23, 1994 – December 5, 2017), known professionally as August Ames, was a Canadian pornographic actress.
-She appeared in more than 100 films, including a non-pornographic film in 2016, and was nominated for several AVN Awards.
+She appeared in more than 250 films, including a non-pornographic film in 2016, and was nominated for several AVN Awards.
 With a self-disclosed history of sexual abuse and mental illness, Ames died by suicide in 2017 at the age of 23 after a social media backlash following a tweet she posted, due to some perceiving the tweet as homophobic.

 Early life

 Ames was born Mercedes Grabowski in Antigonish, Nova Scotia, on August 23, 1994.
 She grew up in Petawawa, Ontario, and later lived in Colorado Springs, Colorado.
-Both her parents were in the army and she spent her early years as a military brat, including a number of years living beside Canadian Forces Base Petawawa.
+Both of her parents were in the army and she spent her early years as a military brat, including a number of years living beside Canadian Forces Base Petawawa.

 Ames alleged that she was routinely sexually abused by her paternal grandfather as a child, but her father refused to believe her and she was sent to live in a group home at 12 years old.
 She also spoke of being enticed to strip by an adult male as a young teenager in exchange for drugs.
 Ames studied culinary arts for a year after graduating from high school.
 Prior to her adult film career, she worked as a nanny, an animal-assisted aide, and a horseback trainer.